GoogleChrome/developer.chrome.com/site/en/blog/early-hints/index.md

 {% Aside 'important' %}
 What you decide to `preconnect` or `preload` as Early Hints may differ from what you have traditionally used these directives for in your HTML.

 When using these in HTML you typically want to `preconnect` or `preload` resources that the [Preload Scanner](https://web.dev/preload-scanner/) will not discover in the HTML—for example, fonts, or background images that would otherwise be discovered late.
-For Early Hints you will not have the HTML and so want to `preconnect` to critical domains or `preload` critical resources that perhaps _would_ be discovered early in the HTML—for example, preloading `main.css` or `app.js`.
+For Early Hints you will not have the HTML and so you may want to instead `preconnect` to critical domains or `preload` critical resources that perhaps _would_ otherwise be discovered early in the HTML—for example, preloading `main.css` or `app.js`.

 Niavely copying the `preconnect` and `preload` directives from HTML to Early Hints [may not be optimal](https://www.youtube.com/watch?v=0kKdMqIhvZs&t=2285s).
 {% endAside %}